 Sago Mini Music Box is an app that my students are just discovering.
 I like that they can choose to journey in the sky with Jinga or on a boat with Harvey.
 You can explore the app at your own pace, the faster you touch the faster the tempo of the music; the slower you touch the slower the music.
 When you touch certain items that are mostly hiding they will appear, whether it is an octopus, penguin, trees or flowers.
 If you stop interacting with the app it stops making music, making it a great app to start to explore an iPad.

 Sago Mini Pet Cafe allows you to interact with Harvey, the customer, Jinga, the cook, or Robin, the slushy maker.
-Each character has their own mini exploration.
+Each character has their own mini-exploration.
 With Jinga you are counting bread and jam and then feeding the bread to each character.
 With Harvey, you are matching shapes to their outline and then the item will be eaten.
 The most popular one in my class is Robin.
-With Robin you get to make rainbow slushies.
-You can combine flavours/colours to create new colours, then when the slushy is full Harvey, Jinga and Robin all get to sample the slushy.
+With Robin, you get to make rainbow slushies.
+You can combine flavors/colors to create new colors, then when the slushy is full Harvey, Jinga and Robin all get to sample the slushy.
 Be careful you don’t get a brain freeze!!!

 When my students have free play on their iPads they are naturally going to the Sago Sago Apps.
 These are just 3 of the apps out of their suite of nine and I would recommend exploring all of them.
 Each app is unique and would appeal to boys and girls.

 About the Author